A Geometric Realization of Spherical T-Duality via $\star$-Diagrams: A Concise Account and New Results on star -diagrams

-where $0 \in T_xX$, $v \in \mathfrak{g}$, and $e$ is the identity element in $G$.
-If the $G$-action is almost free, then it can be shown that $\rho$ is almost injective (injective on an open dense subset). \end{example} Proposition 2.7 in \cite{Garmendia2019} tells us that an existing Hausdorff--Morita equivalence between two manifolds with singular foliations ensures that if one of such foliations is projective, the other one is also projective.
-Thus, we have the following theorem:
+Item \eqref{item:isotropy} of Theorem \ref{thm:star} relates the two isotropy groups along the diagram: for $p\in P$ there is $g\in G$ with and projecting onto the two factors gives $G_{\pi'(p)}=g\,G_{\pi(p)}\,g^{-1}$.
+In particular, corresponding isotropy groups are isomorphic, hence one is discrete precisely when the other is.
+Since every point of $M$ is of the form $\pi(p)$ and every point of $M'$ of the form $\pi'(p)$, the $G$-action on $M$ is almost free if and only if the $G$-action on $M'$ is almost free.
+Thus, the foliation on $M$ is projective if and only if the foliation on $M'$ is projective.
+This is in accordance with Proposition 2.7 in \cite{Garmendia2019}, which states that an existing Hausdorff--Morita equivalence between two manifolds with singular foliations ensures that if one of such foliations is projective, the other one is also projective. \end{example}